Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

-Knowingly and intentionally causing a UAS to enter another's property within 50 feet of a dwelling house to coerce, intimidate, or harass; to take off or land in violation of FAA Special Security Instructions or UAS Security Sensitive Airspace Restrictions; or to drop items or obtain imagery of identifiable inmates at correctional facilities.
-Class 1 misdemeanor.
+Prohibits knowingly and intentionally causing a UAS to (i) enter the property of another and come within 50 feet of a dwelling house to coerce, intimidate, or harass another person or after actual notice to desist, or (ii) take off or land in violation of FAA Special Security Instructions or UAS Security Sensitive Airspace Restrictions.
+Amended in 2025 to add Class 4 felony provisions for unauthorized drone operations over critical infrastructure, military bases, and maritime security facilities, and for obtaining controlled technical information at contracted defense facilities.

 View source